Love & Hip Hop: Atlanta season 10: Production

 Filming for season ten of Love & Hip Hop: Atlanta began in February 2021.

 On June 7, 2021, VH1 announced the show's return for a tenth season, which premiered on July 5, 2021.
 It saw the promotion of Kirk Frost, Erica Mena and Safaree to the main cast, and the addition of rappers Yung Baby Tate and Omeretta the Great, along with Love & Hip Hop: New York's Yandy Smith-Harris and Mendeecees Harris.
 Karlie Redd, Scrappy and Joc were demoted to supporting cast, along with new cast member Renni Rucci, Rasheeda and Kirk's son Ky Frost, Yandy's foster daughter Infinity and her mother-in-law Judy Harris, Karlie's daughter Jasmine, Joc's son Amoni, Sierra's boyfriend Eric and Spice's boyfriend Justin Budd.
 The season was preceded by the special Love & Hip Hop Atlanta: Inside the A.

-On July 11, 2022, VH1 announced that additional episodes will air from August 8, 2022.
-Yung Baby Tate and Omeretta were removed from the opening credits, replaced by Joc and his fiancé Kendra Robinson, and Scrappy and Bambi.
-New cast members include Spice's friend Meda Montana and Mendeecees' son Lil Mendeecees, with Mimi Faust returning in a supporting role late into the season.
+On July 11, 2022, VH1 announced that additional episodes would air from August 8, 2022.